Free “JOY” Mini-Masterclass

 The Joy Center in the Brain

-Practice Exercise
+Practice Exercises

-The practice exercises shared here are from the book, The 4 Habits of Joy-Filled People (C. Coursey, ).
+The practice exercises shared here are from the book, The 4 Habits of Joy-Filled People (C. Coursey, 2023).
 More free tools and resources are available at https://4habits.org.

 I am particularly fond of this resource because I sponsored a “HR Happy Hour” event in the teacher’s lounge at school!
 (Non-alcoholic, prebiotic beverages were served in case you were wondering.) 😊

-I mention this because at one of the snack stations I place a glass bowl and labeled it, “Tip Jar”.
+I mention this because at one of the snack stations I placed a glass bowl and labeled it, “Tip Jar”.
 The catch was they were not supposed to put a tip into it, but take a joy tip from it that I cut out from this resource.

 They absolutely loved it!